 Tall, thick and bold are three words that sum up this title font.
 If much of what you say and do is meant to be front page news, you can’t go wrong with this showstopper.

 Not only did this font become canonized on a pack of cigarettes, it reminds even non-smokers of the Marlboro Man and the wide expanse of the west: Marlboro Country.
 If a masculine, rugged, warrior-hero cowboy is the image you want, this font may help.
-The hazards of smoking (and death of several Marlboro Men) hasn’t seemed to detract from this font’s cult-like personality.
+The hazards of smoking (and death of several Marlboro Men) hasn’t seemed to detract from this font’s cult-like reverence.

 Visible everyday on the West Coast, yet perhaps out of thought, but definitely embedded into our subconscious.
 This font will forever be linked with the location stamped on license plates: sun, carefree, beaches.
 If your personality is a barefoot surfer, this font will burn that onto your forehead like skin cancer on a lifeguard.

 This font needs no introduction.
 It is a classic beauty, and perhaps the most read and renowned font in the world.
 When you need to appear as a classic authority with a strong foundation, Times New Roman is the perfect choice.